The Importance of a Marketing Report

 - Blog leads – sharing blog traffic and leads data each month for optimal blog performance.

-- PPC campaigns – focused on the metrics characteristic for paid channels such as CTR, CPC, impressions, ROI, and ad spend, comparing them to each channel.
+- PPC campaigns – focused on the metrics characteristic for paid channels such as CTR, CPC, impressions, ROI, and ad spends, comparing them to each channel.
 This section can help your clients decide where to focus their ad spend budget.

 - Social overview – showing the performance of Facebook, Instagram, Twitter, YouTube, LinkedIn or any other active social media channel.
 To understand your client’s success on each channel, focus on engagement metrics.